ably/ably-ruby-rest/README.md

 [![Gem Version](https://badge.fury.io/rb/ably-rest.svg)](http://badge.fury.io/rb/ably-rest)

 A Ruby REST client library for [www.ably.io](https://www.ably.io), the realtime messaging service.
+This library currently targets the [Ably 1.1 client library specification](https://www.ably.io/documentation/client-lib-development-guide/features/).
+You can jump to the '[Known Limitations](#known-limitations)' section to see the features this client library does not yet support or visit the [Feature Support Matrix](https://www.ably.io/feature-support-matrix) to see the list of all the available features.

 ## Documentation